imabdulraza/imabdulraza/README.md

 - 👋 Hi, I’m @imabdulraza
 - 👀 I’m interested in writing code
-- 🌱 I’m currently learning angular
+- 🌱 I’m currently working as a software engineer.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...